amckay/EC702/docs/source/index.rst

    Iterating on the Euler equation <EulerIt>
    Assessing the accuracy of our solutions <Accuracy>

-The programs associated with these notes can be accessed on GitHub.
+The programs associated with these notes can be accessed on `GitHub <https://github.com/amckay/EC702>`_.

 Overview
 =================================================